 Your adventure in Cambodia begins as soon as you touch down at Phnom Penh international airport!
 Our friendly tuk tuk driver will be waiting for you and will transfer you to your hotel, weaving through the madness of the city traffic en route.

-You’ll be met by your team leader in the morning.
-He will have arranged a tuk tuk tour to visit the Killing Fields and S21 Genocide Museum where you will learn all about Pol Pot’s barbaric regime back in the late 1970’s where an estimated 3 million Cambodian people lost their lives.
+If this is your first time in Cambodia, we recommend a visit to the Killing Fields and S21 Genocide Museum where you can learn all about Pol Pot’s barbaric regime back in the late 1970’s where an estimated 3 million Cambodian people lost their lives.
 It’s not a ‘nice’ day out, but it’s one we strongly recommend as it is an incredibly eye opening experience that will stick with you throughout the rest of your journey across this beautiful country.

 In the afternoon we will all get together on the rooftop of your hotel (which by the way has the nicest rooftop swimming pool in the city!) for a welcome briefing.
 We’ll talk you through the entire trip, the various safety considerations and introduce you to the rest of the team and fellow riders.
 Following this, we will board a private boat that will take us out onto the Mekong and Tonle Sap rivers to enjoy a few cold drinks as we watch the sun set behind the Royal Palace.
 We’ll then be dropped off at an excellent riverside restaurant for dinner.
 Welcome to Cambodia!